 How Much Are Transfer Taxes in Alaska?

-Since Alaska doesn’t legally require a transfer tax, residents are allowed to buy and sell a property without this additional fee.
+As mentioned prior, Alaska doesn’t legally require a transfer tax, so residents can usually expect their transfer taxes to be zero.
 Of course, it’s important to ask a professional agent about special circumstances which sometimes arise at a local level.

 A real estate agent who is familiar with their local area will inform you of municipalities who may have different requirements than the rest of the state.
 Their expertise is an immense advantage during the home buying experience.
 Need another advantage to pair with a knowledgeable realtor?
 Since commissions are generally paid by the seller, their service is effectively free for buyers.